avaframe/AvaFrame/docs/moduleCom4FlowPy.rst

 - ``slTravelAngle``: gamma angle calculated along a straight-line between release cell and current cell
 - ``routFluxSum``: routing flux summed up over all paths
 - ``depFluxSum``: deposited flux summed up over all paths
+- ``travelLengthMin``: the travel length along the flow path (the minimum value of all paths for every raster cell)
+- ``fpTravelAngleMin``: the gamma angle along the flow path (the minimum value of all paths for every raster cell)

 If ``forestInteraction = True`` this layer will be written automatically (no need to separately define in ``outputFiles``):